 In 1940 Dorothy Darnell, a local woman, founded the Jane Austen Society with the aim of saving the House.
 The Society attracted the attention of a benefactor, Mr. T.E.
 Carpenter, who personally acquired the House for the sum of £3000, and endowed it to the nation as a permanent memorial to his son, Philip Carpenter, who had been killed in action in Italy in 1944, aged just 22.

 Mr Carpenter set up the Jane Austen Memorial Trust to run the House as a Museum, and it was formally opened by the Duke of Wellington on 23 July 1949.

 At the time of opening, the House was still occupied by tenants and only the front room was publicly accessible.
 Later, as the tenants left, more rooms were opened to visitors.
 The Jane Austen Society was instrumental in funding repairs and in building the Museum’s collection.

 Over the last 70 years many parts of the House have been restored and the interior has been restyled to take it back to the time when the Austens lived here.
 Today, we continue to undertake repairs and maintenance that will help to preserve the House for generations to come.

 Today, Jane Austen’s House is a Grade I listed building, an accredited Museum, and one of the most important literary sites in the world.

 It holds an important collection of objects associated with Jane Austen, including her jewellery, first editions of her books, furniture, textiles and the table at which she wrote her much-loved novels.
 Find out more.

 There is also a beautiful cottage garden.
 Find out more.

-We recently completed a major roof restoration project.
+In 2021, we completed a major roof restoration project.
 Find out more.